 Document

-Documents are very similar to screens regarding the documentation.
-Both artifacts specify data to be displayed to the user and the visual layout of how the data is presented.
-Although most documents are read-only, some can also prompt users to enter data (PDF form, for instance), which makes them even closer to screens.
+Documents are very similar to screens regarding documentation.
+Both artifacts specify the data to be displayed to the user and the visual layout of how that data is presented.
+Although most documents are read-only, some can also prompt users to enter data (PDF forms, for instance), which makes them even closer to screens.

 aa